Naman-Kakkar/persona-ai/Readme.md

-# 🧠 AI Persona – Chat with Hitesh Choudhary (Gemini AI Clone)
+# 🧠 AI Persona – Chat with Hitesh Choudhary

 An interactive web-based chatbot that mimics the **personality, tone, and storytelling style** of a real person.
 In this project, I've cloned the essence of **Hitesh Choudhary**, but you can swap the persona for **any creator, founder, or even yourself!**